danielabar/meblog/src/markdown/debug-github-action.md

 ## Conclusion

 If you get stuck on a Github Action workflow not running as you would expect, try adding the [tmate](https://github.com/mxschmitt/action-tmate) action to your workflow file, ssh to the runner machine, and see what you can find.
-Happy debugging!
+Remember to remove the debug step when the issue has been resolved.